-The ultimate purpose of the sessions is the passing resolutions, which have to be voted upon in order to be passed or rejected by the committees.
+The ultimate purpose of the sessions is the passing of resolutions, which have to be voted upon in order to be passed or rejected by the committees.
 Please note that there are additional rules that apply in the following committees: UNSC, ASEAN, UN Global Compact, EU-Council, ECOSOC and NATO.
 These additional rules will be published in the future and will be explained to you in that certain committee.

 In voting procedure, special rules apply.
 First of all, the doors of the assenbly are closed during voting procedure.
 Cross talking is strictly forbidden, note-passing will be suspended and all delegates must stay in their seats until voting has ended.

 Any delegate not physically present when the voting procedure begins will not be able to return before voting has ended.

 The debate will come to an end in the following cases:

 When the general speakers list runs out or through a motion to close the debate.

 Only those who have declared themselves "present" or "present and voting" before the start of voting procedure may take part in it.
 Those delegates who declared themselves "present" will not be able to abstain (with the exception of points of information and points of order).